Great Fear: Development

+In early 1789, the King's financial minister Jacques Necker warned that the countryside risked a general uprising, and by April, peasant uprisings had become increasingly organised and anti-seigneurial in character.
+Demands were made for the cancellation of harvest payments and the restoration of rights, such as the right of grazing.
+The drawing up of the Cahiers de doléances and subsequent elections contributed to the general expectation of reform.
+While Lefebvre argued that fear of aristocratic conspiracy was a contributing factor in the peasant revolts, Timothy Tackett has recently demonstrated that the rumours circulating in Paris could not possibly have traveled across the countryside quickly enough to have caused the uprising.
+Tackett posits a fear of anarchy, rather than of aristocratic conspiracy, as the "mystical multiplier" which Lefebvre originally set out to uncover.
+Peasants began to arm themselves, rang church bells to warn of danger, and took to attacking the symbols of the seigneurial regime, reclaiming tithes and grain.

 The panic began in the Franche-Comté, spread south along the Rhône valley to Provence, east towards the Alps and west towards the centre of France.
 Almost simultaneously, a panic began in Ruffec, south of Poitiers, and spread to the Pyrenees, toward Berry and into the Auvergne.
 The uprising coalesced into a general Great Fear, as neighbouring villages mistook armed peasants for brigands.

 During the attacks by the peasants on the estates of the feudal nobility and convent estates, their main objective was reported to have been finding and destroying the documents that granted the lords their feudal privileges over the peasantry, and burn them.
 In some cases, the manor houses were burned along with the documents.
-Hundreds of manor houses are reported to have been burned this way, however the houses burnt belonged to the minority of those attacked, and there was no indiscriminate pillaging.
+Hundreds of manor houses are reported to have been burned this way; however the houses burnt belonged to the minority of the houses attacked, and there was no indiscriminate pillaging.
 In most cases, the peasants simply left when the letters of feudal privileges had been destroyed, rather than burning the house.

-The members of the aristocracy normally fled from their castles and were rarely subjected to violence, being located by the militia who were sent to reinstate order after the end of the uprising.
-Of those aristocrats captured by the peasants, most were forced to leave their estates; a minority were reported to have been subjected to mistreatment such as beatings and humiliation; in three instances landlords were killed.
+The members of the aristocracy typically fled from their castles and escaped being subjected to violence, and were afterward located by the militia who were sent to reinstate order after the end of the uprising.

+Of those aristocrats that were captured by the peasants, most were forced to leave their estates; a minority were reported to have been subjected to mistreatment, such as beatings and humiliation; in three instances landlords were killed.

 Although the Great Fear is usually associated with the peasantry, all of the uprisings tended to involve all sectors of the local community, including some elite participants, such as artisans or well-to-do farmers.
 Often the bourgeoisie had just as much to gain from the destruction of the feudal regime as the poorer peasantry.